wmchen/HRSC2016-MS/README.md

 ## Citation

-If you use our dataset, please cite our paper bellow.
+If you use our dataset, please cite our paper below.

 ```BibTeX
 @Article{Chen2022MSSDet,